 Image by Chris H Connelly

 After the assessment centres, the online tests and the arduous process of filling up application forms, the interview might appear to some as the most dreaded or the most welcomed part of the employment process.
-Confident or not, there are a couple of interview mistakes which are surprisingly easy to make so here’s a rough guide of what pitfalls lie just beneath your feet.
+Confident or not, there are more than a couple of common interview mistakes which are surprisingly easy to make so here’s a rough guide of what pitfalls lie just beneath your feet.

 1) Responding Over-Enthusiastically